 In response to this ongoing outbreak, the WHO raised its epidemic alert level from 4 to 5, one level shy of declaring a pandemic.
-Several measures have been implemented in an attempt to halt this outbreak, the most important of which is the rapid dissemination of information to health professionals,13 with the Internet playing a central role.14 locations, and dispensing plans are being reviewed for potential execution.
+Several measures have been implemented in an attempt to halt this outbreak, the most important of which is the rapid dissemination of information to health professionals, with the Internet playing a central role.

+The world is better prepared for a pandemic now than at any time in history.
+Seed virus for vaccine development has been provided to various governments and pharmaceutical manufacturers.
+Stockpiles of antiviral agents are being mobilized and distributed to various locations, and dispensing plans are being reviewed for potential execution.
 The US Food and Drug Administration (FDA) issued emergency-use authorizations for mass deployment of the strategic stockpile of oseltamivir (Tamiflu), including for children younger than 1 year, and of zanamivir (Relenza) for the treatment and prophylaxis of S-OIV infection.
 It also authorized the use of disposable N95 respiratory masks by the general public, as well as the RT-PCR diagnostic test.